ha-shine/loxalone/README.md

 - `--verbose` parameter in CLI prompt for extra statistics (like execution time, etc.)
 - Handle divide by 0 error
 - `+` operator currently only concatenates or add numbers.
 Extend it to allow concatenating a number to a string
+- REPL no longer supports entering single expression, it can be convenient for the user to be able to type expressions and see the results